'An act of God': Enchanter's emergency beacon floated past men fighting for survival

-The alleged negligence of a skipper, who reportedly chose to navigate through darkness and shallow waters after a significant weather system, is said to have contributed to the catastrophic loss of lives among the passengers.
+The alleged negligence of a skipper who reportedly chose to navigate through darkness and shallow waters just after a significant weather system had passed is said to have contributed to the deaths of five passengers.

-As the long-awaited trial against Lance Goodhew, skipper for the recreational fishing boat the Enchanter, began in the Whangārei District Court today, two charges against his business were dropped.
+As the long-awaited trial against Enchanter skipper Lance Goodhewbegan in the Whangārei District Court today, two charges against his recreational fishing charter business were dropped.

-He’s now facing a single charge laid by Maritime New Zealand of breaching his duties as a worker on the vessel and in doing so, allegedly exposing individuals to a risk of death or serious injury.
+He’s now facing a single charge laid by Maritime New Zealand of breaching his duties as a worker on the vessel and, in doing so, exposing individuals to a risk of death or serious injury.
 The charge carries a maximum penalty of a $150,000 fine.

 Goodhew’s fishing boat was hired by a group of friends for a five-day fishing trip in what one described as “the trip of a lifetime”.

-Goodhew took the group 80km North to the Three Kinds islands from Mangonui on March 17, 2022, for three days of big game fishing before deciding to return on March 20, 2022.
+The skipper took the group 80km north to the Three Kings islands from Mangonui on March 17, 2022, for three days of big game fishing before deciding to return on March 20, 2022.

-An emergency beacon was activated at 8 pm and after a lengthy rescue operation that went on for days, five men lost their lives.
+An emergency beacon was activated at 8pm and after a rescue operation that went on for days, it was found five men had lost their lives.

 They were Geoffrey James Allen, 72, Michael Patrick Lovett, 72, Richard Eldon Bright, 63, and Mark Keith Walker, 41, all from Cambridge, and Mark Kenneth Sanders, 43, from Te Awamutu.